-The existing scheme encourages first-time buyers to take their first step on the local property ladder.
-Now, the 2021 Budget is extending and improving it so that buyers can enjoy even better tax rates when purchasing their first property.
+The current scheme encourages first-time buyers to take their initial steps to buy property in Malta.
+Now, the 2021 Budget is expanding and enhancing so that first-time home purchasers may take advantage of even better tax rates.

-The new money-saving incentive should encourage a surge of first-time buyers to take the leap to get their hands on property now, rather than hesitate and potentially lose out.
-The idea is that it will boost the local property market over the next year.
+The new money-saving incentive should inspire a wave of first-time buyers to take the plunge and buy now or invest, rather than waiting and perhaps losing out.
+The plan is to strengthen the local real estate and property market during the following year.

 Meanwhile, another highlight of the 2021 Budget is the extension and improvement of a noteworthy property incentive scheme – applicable to anyone purchasing a property and not just first-time buyers (second-time buyers are also included).

-The Budget is also offering a reduced tax rate on property given by donation.
-What’s more, a rate of 3.5 per cent has also been made applicable to the inheritance of residential property.
+In addition, the Budget proposes a lower tax rate on property given as a gift.
+Furthermore, a 3.5 percent charge has been established for the inheritance of residential property.

-Meanwhile, the property transfer tax concession of 1.5 per cent that has featured for the past three years will also be extended by a further year.
+Meanwhile, the 1.5 percent property transfer tax break that has been in place for the previous three years will be extended for another year.

-Another consequence of the pandemic has been its impact on the island’s tourism sector.
-Many countries have gone into lockdown, and global travel has been radically reduced.
-By extension, this has impacted levels of foreign investment in the local property market because potential investors have not been able to experience the island’s many lifestyle benefits first-hand.
+Another effect of the epidemic has been the tourist industry on the island.
+Many governments have imposed curfews, and international movement has been severely curtailed.
+As a result, foreign investment in the local property market has been hindered since potential investors have not been able to personally experience the island’s many lifestyle perks.

-An upcoming Tourism Regeneration Strategy, which was announced as part of the 2021 Budget, may therefore fuel greater foreign investment within Malta’s real estate market through a boosted tourism sector.
+As a result of the future Tourist Regeneration Strategy, which was announced as part of the 2021 Budget, more foreign investment in Malta’s real estate market might be fueled by a stronger tourism industry.

-At first glance, the 2021 Budget does not appear too different from the published Budgets of previous years.
-However, it sets itself apart in one crucial way: by offering timely attractive incentive schemes – just when local people may be asking themselves whether or not the time is right to buy a property.
-Bearing in mind the financial advantages of buying now over buying later as presented by the 2021 Budget, the answer to that question could well be a resounding ‘yes’.
+At first look, the 2021 Budget does not appear to alter significantly from past years’ budgets.
+However, it distinguishes itself in one essential way: by providing timely enticing incentive packages — exactly when locals may be debating whether or not now is the appropriate moment to buy a home.
+Given the financial benefits of purchasing now rather than later as indicated in the 2021 Budget, the answer to that question might very well be a loud ‘yes.’